springernature/scigraph/2017/hackday-2017-06-23/HACK-DAY-PREP.md

 # Preparation for the SciGraph Hack Day

-## What to Bring
+## Setting up

-1. Laptop & Charger
+1. Bring your Laptop & Charger
-1. Your Ideas !
+1. Install Slack - that'll be our main communication tool for the day!

-## Documentation
+## Taking a look at the docs

 It'd be great if you took some time to familiarize witht the SciGraph data.
 Please use the following links to get started with it.